This Virtual Open House offers a variety of videos, presentations and other project-focused content.

 This gas is ultimately used to heat homes, businesses, hospitals and schools.
 It is also used as a fuel for electric power generation and is a staple in many industrial and manufacturing processes.

-The proposed Project includes the installation of pipeline loops and additional compression at select existing compressor station sites.
+The Project includes the installation of pipeline loops and additional compression at select existing compressor station sites.
 Westcoast is proposing the use of electric-driven compressors, which would require new powerline infrastructure.

 We are engaging with Indigenous groups, landowners and local communities as we move the Project forward.